mbardett/solong_spaghetti/README.md

 # solong_spaghetti

-An improved version of the SoLong project, necessary to enroll in the selection process for joining SpaghettiStudio, a club made and run by 42 students to develop videogames.<br />
+An improved version of the SoLong project, necessary to enroll in the selection process for joining SpaghettiStudio, a club made and run by 42 students to develop videogames.<br /> <br />
 My version of SoLong had very simple textures I decided to redraw all of them(they are still very simple but definetly better than before).
 And since I wanted to implement a GUI I also drawed some additional textures for the Icons, Inventory and a Text Box;<br />
 Basically the game takes a valid map, defines a new matrix with all the GUI elements before loading the window and then prints the entire new matrix.